ashejim/C964/_sources/resources.md

 - Your submitted project must have a []"user-friendly" interface](https://ashejim.github.io/C964/task2_c/example_sup_class/sup_class_ex-ui.html), but a GUI is not required.
 This is a CS project (not a software project); evaluators deal with a wide array of technical projects and need a way to review your work.
 - Task 1 is a preliminary exercise ensuring students begin in the right direction.
 Changing details from task 1 to task 2 is allowed and typical.

 To get some ideas, watch this [video](https://ashejim.github.io/C964/intro.html#start-here) and review these [examples](https://ashejim.github.io/C964/task1.html#topic-summary-examples).
-Next, complete the topic approval form and email it to me to be signed for approval.
-Set up an appointment if you have questions, but topic approval does not require an appointment.
-Following approval, see the  C964 Task 2 webpage and get started on Task 2.
-If you have any questions about a topic, schedule email (fastest) or set an appointment (best for general discussion) -it's why we're here!
+Next, complete the topic approval form and submit it directly to Assessments as your Task 1.
+I'll either pass it or return it with comments for revision — there's no longer an email-and-sign step.
+Topic approval does not require an appointment, but set one up if you have questions.
+After your Task 1 passes, see the C964 Task 2 webpage and get started on Task 2.
+If you have any questions about a topic, email (fastest) or set an appointment (best for general discussion) -it's why we're here!
 ```

 ## Bibliography